If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 15. How do I get more information?

-This notice summarizes the proposed settlement.
-For the precise terms and conditions of the settlement, please see the Settlement Agreement available at www.TelexFreeSettlement.com
+This Notice summarizes the proposed settlements.
+For the precise terms and conditions of the settlements, please see the Settlement Agreements available in the Court Documents section of this website.

 You can also get more information by contacting Class Counsel at the addresses listed above under Question 13, by accessing the Court docket in this case through the Court’s Public Access to Court Electronic Records (PACER) system at https://ecf.mad.uscourts.gov/cgi-bin/login.pl, or by visiting the office of the Clerk of the Court for the United States District Court for the District of Massachusetts, Donohue Federal Building, 595 Main Street, Worcester, Massachusetts 01608 between 8:30 a.m. and 5:00 p.m., Monday through Friday, excluding Court holidays.